How to Prepare for a Face-Lift

 You should wear loose, comfortable clothing on the day of surgery.
 Wear a button-down blouse or shirt that does not need to be pulled over your face.

-Plan to have someone with you who can drive you home afterwards and stay with you the first 48 hours.
+Plan to have someone with you who can drive you home afterward and stay with you the first 48 hours.
 If possible, you may consider hiring a nurse who can tend to you for the first 24 hours after you've arrived home.

 If you are a smoker, follow your surgeon's instructions on stopping smoking.
 Stopping smoking will promote healing and ensure proper recovery.